Please Recreate Responsibly.

 Only store food on boats if the food is stored in secure, lockable cabinets.
 River otters have been known to climb onto boats.

-Store garbage in a portable animal-resistant container, such as your food storage containers.
+Store garbage in a portable bear-resistant container, such as your food storage containers.
 Pack out all trash, food scraps, and packaging.
 Food scraps tempt wildlife into camping areas and may endanger them and you.

 Glass Bottles and Glass Containers